mgl-aguiar/star-wars_API/README.md

 # Endpoints

+The code for the endpoints are organized in seperate router files, check out the router folder for their specific implementation.

 ## Characters endpoint:

 To fetch characters from a movie, search for a word or more from the movie title using the <i>?search=</i> query: